ASVLeipzig/cor-asv-ann/README.md

 ```

 The module can use CUDA-enabled GPUs (when sufficiently installed), but can also run on CPU only.
 Models are always interchangable.

+> Note: Models and code are still based on Keras 2.3 / Tensorflow 1.15, which are already end-of-life.
+You might need an extra venv just for this module to avoid conflicts with other packages.
+Also, Python >= 3.8 and CUDA toolkit >= 11.0 might not work with prebuilt Tensorflow versions (but see [installation](./INSTALL.md) in that case).

 ## Usage